 If the person you are looking for could possibly be at another county jail you can look here, too: Arizona County Jails Listing

 A mugshot, also known as a jail booking picture, is a picture taken by the police when you get booked into jail.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your full name and jail booking number will be on the photos, and they’re stored at the jail.

 Mugshots can be searched on the website, or you can see them at the Graham County Jail.
 When viewing mugshots online you have to enter the first and last name, and the booking date, if you have it.

 Trying to figure out how to get your mugshot erased from the Graham County Jail website?
 This can be tricky, as the mugshot is public record.
 You will need to file a Petition to Expunge in court.
 What this means is that your arrest record would be sealed, and will not be accessible.
 Unfortunately, this happens very rarely.